 - 1. Systematic position of microorganisms in living world, classification of microorganisms: Hackle's three kingdom concept, Whittaker's five kingdom concept, three domain concept of CralWoese - 2.
 Historical account of bacterial classification, detail account of bacterial classification according to the 1st edition of Bergy's manual of systematic bacteriology (up to sections).
-Detail account of bacterial classification according to the 2nd edition of Bergy's manual of systematic bacteriology (upto orders), General methods of Isolation of Bacteria plating methods (Streak, Spread and pour plate, serial dilution) - 3.
-General characters of fungi, thallus organization, cell structure, classification of fungi, nutrition, reproduction and parasexuality, and biotechnological aspects of yeasts. - 4.
-History, general characters and structure of viruses: Viruses related agents (viroids and prions), nomenclature and classification of viruses, auto virus infection, and persistent viruses.
-Virus replication of ribonucleic acid (RNA) and Deoxyribonucleic acid (DNA) viruses, Bacteriophages, and TMV
+Detail account of bacterial classification according to the 2nd edition of Bergy's manual of systematic bacteriology (up to orders) - 3.
+General characters, thallus organization, cell structure, reproduction and classification of fungi, nutrition, reproduction and parasexuality, structure, reproduction and molecular and biotechnological aspects of yeasts. - 4.
+History, general properties and structure of viruses: Viruses related agents (viroids& prions), nomenclature and classification of viruses, auto virus infection, and persistent viruses.
+General features of virus reproduction, replication of ribonucleic acid (RNA) and deoxyribonucleic acid (DNA) viruses, bacteriophages, transmission of viruses, and management of viruses.